 “The result was initially named ‘As Time Goes By’, the title of the song Dooley Wilson sings in the film Casablanca.
 It was Oldham who replaced ‘Time’ with ‘Tears’.
 According to Jagger biographer Philip Norman, the song was mainly created by Jagger, in co-operation with session guitarist Big Jim Sullivan (who plays the 12-string guitar on the demo).

 “Oldham subsequently gave the ballad (a format that the Stones were not yet known for) to Marianne Faithfull, then 17, for her to record as a B-side.
 Without even asking if she could sing, Andrew asked her if she wanted to cut the record.
 The success of the recording caused the record company, Decca, to switch the song to an A-side, where it became a very popular single on both sides of the Atlantic Ocean.”

 First released by The Flying Burrito Brothers (1970).

-From the wiki: “‘Wild Horses’ was written by Mick Jagger and Keith Richards for their 1971 album Sticky Fingers.
-Originally recorded over a three-day period at Muscle Shoals Sound Studio in Alabama during 2–4 December 1969, the song was not released until over a year later due to legal wranglings with the band’s former label, Atco, and manager, Allen Klein.
+From the wiki: “‘Wild Horses’ was written by Mick Jagger and Keith Richards for the Rolling Stones’ 1971 album Sticky Fingers.
+Originally recorded over a three-day period at Muscle Shoals Sound Studio in Alabama during 2–4 December 1969, the public would not hear the results until almost 18 months later due to legal wranglings with the band’s former label, Atco, and manager, Allen Klein.